nightscout/cgm-remote-monitor/README.md

 While you can install Nightscout on a virtual server or a Raspberry Pi, we do not recommend this unless you have at least some experience hosting Node applications and development using the toolchain in use with Nightscout.
-Heroku automates all of the hosting for you and even many of the dvelopers run their production sites in Heroku due to convenience.
+Heroku automates all of the hosting for you and even many of the developers run their production sites in Heroku due to convenience.

 If you're a hosting provider and want to provide our users additional free hosting options, you're welcome to issue a documentation pull request with instructions on how to setup Nightscout on your system.